bbros-dev/netsim-tools/README.md

+# Development Notes

+This is development branch for what might become release 0.7 or release 0.6.4 (depending on how many changes we'll accumulate in this release).

+Changes from release 0.6.3:
+* Static typing in Python code and **mypy** tests
+* **bgp.advertise_loopback** parameter to disable loopback prefix advertisements
+* **bgp.originate** node parameter to originate additional prefixes
+* **ospf.reference_bandwidth** global/node parameter to set the OSPF reference bandwidth

 # Overview

 *netsim-tools* are bringing infrastructure-as-code concepts to networking labs.
 You'll describe your high-level network topology and routing design in a YAML file, and the tools in this repository will